Citizens Hail Federal Budget 2024-25 For People-friendly Measures, Economic Stability - UrduPoint

 These steps are expected to provide immediate relief to the general public.

-“The increase in BISP funds will greatly help families in need.
-It's a commendable move by the government,” remarked Ayesha Ali, a school teacher.
+“The increase in Benazir Income Support Programme (BISP) funds will greatly help families in need.
+It is a commendable move by the government,” remarked Ayesha Ali, a school teacher.

 The budget also focuses on the IT sector, introducing reforms and schemes aimed at increasing exports and creating new opportunities for the youth.

 “These reforms will not only boost our IT exports but also open up new avenues for young professionals,” said Salman Raza, an IT specialist.
-“It's encouraging to see the government investing in the future of our youth.”
+“It is encouraging to see the government investing in the future of our youth.”

 Recent Stories